This article was written in collaboration with Lyla Wolfenstein, B.S., IBCLC. Lyla is a lactation consultant in Portland, OR.

 She (Lyla) is patient with new moms and has an ability to detect problems.
 She has creative solutions and never gives up on a client.

-Since lactation involves 2 human beings working together, mom and baby are both “patients.”
+Since lactation involves 2 human beings working together, parent and baby are both “patients.”
 It may seem that your sore nipples (or milk supply, or latch, etc.) are the one and only problem to be fixed, but the IBCLC does not see it that way.
-The breastfeeding experience for both mom and baby is what drives treatment for the IBCLC.
+The breastfeeding experience for both client and baby is what drives treatment for the IBCLC.

 It is important for the lactation consultant to watch a baby at the breast, preferably taking a full feeding.
 For this reason, try to time the visit so that baby will be moderately hungry about midway through the appointment.